minhtran-q/kafka-knownledge/README.md

   <summary>Idempotent Guarantee</summary>
   <br/>

+  + **Producer ID:** Each producer is assigned a unique ID by the Kafka broker.
+This ID helps in tracking messages from that producer.
+  + **Sequence Numbers:** Every message sent by the producer includes a sequence number.
+This sequence number is unique and incremented for each message.

-  This means that even if the producer attempts to send the same message repeatedly, only one copy of the message will be actually sent to the Kafka cluster.
+  When a message is received by the broker, it checks the **sequence number** against the last sequence number it received from that producer.
+If the sequence number is higher, the message is accepted and written to the log.
+If it’s a duplicate (i.e., the same sequence number as a previously received message), the broker discards it.
+Even if the producer attempts to send the same message repeatedly, only one copy of the message will be actually sent to the Kafka cluster.

   With **idempotent guarantee**, this ensures _exactly-one_ only in a **single producer session**. _Exactly-one_ is not guaranteed when the producer is restarted.
 When the producer is restarted, it will get a new `PID` (producer ID).

   ![](images/idempotent-producer.png)

+   To enable idempotence, you need to set:

   ```
   producerProps.put("enable.idempotence", "true");